Mavericks end season with 100-93 win over Grizzlies (Apr 12, 2017) | FOX Sports

 Mavericks end season with 100-93 win over Grizzlies (Apr 12, 2017)

 MEMPHIS, Tenn.
+(AP) Without starters Dirk Nowitzki, Harrison Barnes and Wesley Matthews, the Dallas Mavericks were undermanned Wednesday night against the Memphis Grizzlies.

-(AP) Nicolas Brussino and Devin Harris each scored 15 points and the Dallas Mavericks snapped a five-game losing streak with a 100-93 victory over the Memphis Grizzlies on Wednesday night.
+Forward Nicolas Brussino, making his second start of the season, and reserve guard Devin Harris each scored 15 points and the short-handed Mavericks ended a five-game losing streak with a 100-93 victory.

-The Mavericks won despite leaving starters Dirk Nowitzki, Harrison Barnes and Wesley Matthews at home.
+The Mavericks won despite leaving Nowitzki, Barnes and Matthews at home to rest.
 Reserve guard J.J.
 Barea, averaging 10.9 points, also remained in Dallas as coach Rick Carlisle opted to use his younger players in the regular-season finale.

+”The group that was out there at the end, everybody did something good,” Carlisle said. ”All of this stuff really helps these guys get better.”

 Memphis, the seventh seed in the Western Conference, was led by Mike Conley and Zach Randolph, who scored 15 points each.
 Marc Gasol added 13 points.